aduffy70/LabNotes/_posts/2019/2019-01-14-Sphagnum-recurvum-RADseq-analysis-notes.md

   * All samples = 294 samples (6148 loci)
     - Best K=2
-  * ingroup only (no waffling balticum, outgroup balticum, annulatum, pulchrum, riparium, or missouricum) = 280 samples
+  * ingroup only (no waffling balticum, majus, annulatum, pulchrum, riparium, or missouricum) = 280 samples
     - Best K=2
+      - Clusters fal+pac+pseudopac and rec+ang+flex+obt.
+Balt is 50:50 admixed.
+Pseudopac and obt show low (~5-10% admixture).
-  * pointed-leaf clade (fal, pac, pseudopac, ingroup balt) = 148 samples
+  * pointed-leaf clade (fal, pac, pseudopac, balt) = 148 samples
-    - Best K=3
+    - Best K=3 but K=5 clusters more "naturally"
+      - Five clusters: Eur fal, NA fal, pseudopac, pac, balt.
+Balt and pac samples show no admixture but all others do at low levels in some samples.
   * round-leaf clade (rec, ang, flex, obt) = 132 samples
-    - Best K=2 (but 3-4 are better than 5+)
+    - Best K=2 but K=4 clusters species PERFECTLY
+      - NO admixture in any sample.
   * individual spp where there are sufficient samples:
     * fal = 128 samples
       - Best K=2
-    * fal-alt (trying an alternative method where I go back to ipyrad and refilter for loci in 80% of just these 128 samples = 13482 loci--let's see if it makes a difference)
+        - Nothing we couldn't already see in the Pointed leaf clade results.
+Clusters Eur fal and NA fal.
+Basically identical to what we could already see in the Pointed clade results, but the admixture levels don't seem quite as high (only~5% instead of up to around 10%).
     * ang = 67 samples
-      - Best K=2 (but 3 is better than 4+)
+      - Best K=2
+        - Clusters match the two clades in the RAxML tree: Eur + NA + a few AK/BC samples and the rest of the AK samples.
+One sample is admixed ~50% and that sample is the one that is outside the well supported Eur/NA clade but not within the less supported AK clade.
     * flex = 44 samples
       - Best K=2
+        - Clusters Eur and NA.
     * rec = 16 samples
       - Best K=2
+        - Not interesting?
+All Eastern NA samples.
+Two of the NY samples cluster from the rest.
+Three of the MD samples are admixed 80%NY:20%rest
-    * balt (all of them?) = 13 samples
+    * balt (actually we now think it is balt+majus) = 13 samples
-      - Best K=2
+      - Best K=2 but K=3+ might be more interesting.
+        - K=2 splits the two species and one sample admixed ~50%
+        - K=3 shows the same thing but part of the admixed sample still comes from balticum while the other half now comes from a cluster not represented.
+Higher K values just spilt this unknown half into smaller and smaller pieces.
+I think this suggests that the admixed plant is NOT admixed balticum and majus, but rather balticum and something else.
+I'm running balt+majus+annulatum so see what that does.
+I suspect the admixed sample will be split between balt and annulatum instead of majus.
+    * balt+majus+annulatum (can we show that the waffling balt is admixed balt+annulatum rather than balt+majus?) = 14 samples
+      - Best K=???
+RUNNING
     * pac+pseudopac = 15 samples
       - Best K=2
+        - Not interesting?
+It just splits the species, which we already saw in the pointed clade results.

 ## Network analysis?

-## S. balticum ploidy

 [1]: {{site.image_path}}ipyrad_branching_diagram.pdf